MSamiTariq/gh-action/documentation/chkk-k8s-21.md

 ## How to fix it, long-term fix?
 (Remediation)

 Assign capabilities to containers within the default set.
-When _drop_ includes ALL, all of the root privileges are disabled for that container.
+When _drop_ includes ALL, all of the root privileges are disabled for that container. availabililty risk

 ```yaml sample-pod.yaml
 apiVersion: v1